Tharun2331/Pedistrain_Movement_Prediction/README.md

 # Pedestrain_Movement_Prediction

-This part of the Pedestrian Movement Predection uses the dynamic trajectory prediction.
+This part of the Pedestrian Movement Predection uses the dynamic trajectory prediction using the JAAD Dataset.

 #Instructions